ironcodev/locustjs-random/README.md

 The library contains an abstract RandomGeneratorBase class with a default RandomGeneratorDefault implementation.

-The base class has a generate() function that is used to generate random string.
+The base class has a generate() function that is used to generate random strings.
 This method receives a generation option argument and generates the random sequence based on the given options.

 Here is an example: